kyma-project/test-infra/docs/prow/how-to_use_tekton-pipelines-in-prow.md

-# How to use Tekton Pipelines with Prow
+# Use Tekton Pipelines with Prow

-Kyma Prow instance supports defininf and using Tekton Pipelines as a workload.
-This gives the developer ability to use Kubernetes-native implementation of CI/CD pipelines, where every task is a self-contained set of commands.
+Kyma Prow instance supports defining and using Tekton Pipelines as a workload.
+This gives the developer the ability to use Kubernetes-native implementation of CI/CD pipelines, where every task is a self-contained set of commands.

-**DISCLAIMER: This document is not a complete documentation of Tekton's functionality.
-This guide is meant only to get you started with using Tekton with Prow.
+**DISCLAIMER: This document is not complete documentation of Tekton's functionality.
+This guide is meant only to let you start using Tekton with Prow.
-If you are looking for complete information about Tekton's features that you can use, refer to [Tekton official documentation](https://tekton.dev/docs/).**
+For complete information about Tekton's features, read [Tekton official documentation](https://tekton.dev/docs/).**

-Tekton can't trigger pipelines natively without external hook.
-Prow acts as such trigger and executes pipeline definition when it receives a webhook event from GitHub, just as how ProwJob execution works.
+Tekton can't trigger pipelines natively without an external hook.
+Prow acts as such a trigger and executes pipeline definition when it receives a webhook event from GitHub, just as how ProwJob execution works.

 ## Defining a PipelineRun in ProwJob